-If you have installed Linux on its own partition in a dual-boot configuration, there’s no easy uninstaller that will remove it for you.
-You will need to delete its partitions and repair the Windows boot loader on your own.
+If you have installed Linux on its own partition in a dual-boot configuration, there’s usually no easy uninstaller that will remove it for you.
+Instead, you’ll likely need to delete its partitions and repair the Windows boot loader on your own.

-How you uninstall Linux will depend on how you’ve installed it.
+How you uninstall Linux depends on how you’ve installed it.
 If you installed Linux as your only operating system, you’ll have to reinstall Windows over Linux to get your Windows system back.

-If You Installed Linux on Its Own Partition
+If You Installed Linux to Its Own Partition

-If you’ve installed Linux on its own partitions in a dual-boot configuration, uninstalling it requires removing the Linux partitions from your computer and then expanding your Windows partitions to use the now-free hard disk space.
-You will also have to restore the Windows boot loader, as Linux overwrites the Windows boot loader with its own boot loader, known as “GRUB.”
+If you installed Linux to its own partition in a dual-boot configuration, uninstalling it requires removing the Linux partitions from your computer and then expanding your Windows partitions to use the now-free hard disk space.
+You also have to restore the Windows boot loader yourself, since Linux overwrites the Windows boot loader with its own boot loader, known as “GRUB.”
 After deleting the partitions, the GRUB boot loader won’t boot your computer properly.

 First, you’ll need to delete the Linux partitions.
-Press the Windows key to open the Start menu or Start screen, type diskmgmt.msc into the Start menu or at the Start screen, and then press Enter to launch the Disk Management application.
+Start by booting into Windows.
+Press the Windows key, type “diskmgmt.msc“ into the Start menu search box, and then press Enter to launch the Disk Management app.

 Next, locate the Windows partition near the newly available free space, right-click it, and select Extend Volume.
 Extend the partition so that it takes up all of the available free space.
 Any free space on your hard drive will remain unusable until you assign it to a partition.